maliMirkec/personal-website/site/articles/how-to-handle-keybindings-in-atom.md

 Paste the copied keybinding command.
 You should see the command selector and keybinding command.

-{% cldnryimg "keybindings-keymap-copy_mqcnuz" "Keybindings keymap copy command."
-759 130 %}
+{% cldnryfetch "keybindings-keymap-copy_mqcnuz" "Keybindings keymap copy command." false true "picolo" %}

 To remove the keybinding, use "unset!" command.

-{% cldnryimg "keybindings-keymap-unset_xfhlkt" "Keybindings keymap unset command."
-759 130 %}
+{% cldnryfetch "keybindings-keymap-unset_xfhlkt" "Keybindings keymap unset command." false true "picolo" %}

 ## How to use custom keybindings?

 So far we've managed to remove keybinding.
 To replace it, we need to copy the emmet command in Keybindings settings.
 Copy that command and replace current command, like this:

-{% cldnryimg "keybindings-keymap-replace_dmqrfn" "Keybindings keymap replace command."
-759 130 %}
+{% cldnryfetch "keybindings-keymap-replace_dmqrfn" "Keybindings keymap replace command." false true "picolo" %}

 Now we could use `ctrl-up` to increment number by 1.